klederson/ModelCore/README.md

 #### angular-activerecord (github project)
 This is a very nice project and very simple, works well but missed lots of stuff… at the beginning i wanted to do a fork of this and than just improve but ModelCore in my head would be so different that maybe would have dismissed the goal of this very nice project.

-Also this gave me the guidlines to start building and also to the **ModelCore.instance()** code.
+Also this gave me the guidelines to start building and also to the **ModelCore.instance()** code.

 Checkout the project at [Github](https://github.com/bfanger/angular-activerecord)

 ## Roadmap

 * Non-relational workflow ( it's almost but need more polish )
-* Pure Javascript (not dependend on AngularJS but fully compatible)
+* Pure Javascript (not dependent on AngularJS but fully compatible)
 * qUnit Tests =) (of course)
 * Offline data
 * Query like filters such as .where() .and() .or() ...